 The only answer is that it depends on your specific business objectives and requirements.
 However, unless you are a very small business or operate in a highly commoditised category where requirements are standardised, it is very unlikely that the headline prices featured on many vendor websites is what you will end up paying.

 The effort and resource needed to acquire and implement a new technology is often also forgotten and should be factored into your estimate of the costs involved.

 - Define your objectives and requirements.
 The CRM vendor landscape is much easier to navigate if you are precise on what you are trying to achieve, why, by when and the processes that you need to meet your objectives.
 This will mean that you have a set of functional and non-functional requirements that you can evaluate each vendor against and avoid unknown customisation costs.

 - Don’t forget about key enablers of any CRM programme that can add time and cost to the process.
 Data migration, data quality and the need for actionable analytics and reporting can easily get overlooked.
 But trying to address these once a solution has been selected can be expensive and negatively impact on your planned timings.

 - Work out total cost of ownership of a CRM solution.
 Don’t be seduced by the software pricing.
 Instead work out the people that need to be involved and the amount of time needed; think about your marketing activities and sales processes (building new content can be time consuming and a significant indirect cost); and think about your CRM investment over at least a two-year period.

-- Build the business case.
+- Build a business case.
 Understand your objectives, gather your requirements and work out the cost/benefit of a CRM initiative.
-Costs can be relatively straightforward to estimate; but don't forget about the benefits that CRM programmes contribute - they are an enginge of growth for every business helping to attract and convert new customers and retain and grow existing customers.
+Costs can be relatively straightforward to estimate; but don’t forget about the benefits that CRM programmes contribute – they are an engine of growth for every business helping to attract and convert new customers and retain and grow existing customers.
 As well as helping to budget, the process should engage your business and build commitment to CRM.